liek51/civet/docs/civet_XML.md

 The `<related>` tag specifies another file, either an existing input file or a file to be created.
 The `id` attribute specifies the id by which this file will be referenced in the foreach block.
-The `input` attribute’s value shall be either True or False.
+The `input` attribute's value shall be either True or False.
 Related files that are specified as input files will have a default directory of the foreach directory, but this may be overridden by specifying the `indir` attribute of the `<related>` file.
 Output related files will default to the pipeline output directory unless overridden with the `indir` attribute.
-The `pattern` and `replace` attributes specify Python regex patterns which are used to modify the controlling filename into the desired filename as if by Python’s `re.sub()` function.
+The `pattern` and `replace` attributes specify Python regex patterns which are used to modify the controlling filename into the desired filename as if by Python's `re.sub()` function.

 The operations specified by the `<step>` tag(s) will be executed for each set of files identified.